sidmalani/terraform-apigw-lambda-with-github-pipelines/README.md

 ## TODO
 - Github pipeline example for lambda and lambda example code.
 - RDS and RDS proxy to be added.
+- Support for nested APIs will be added soon.
 - Secrets manager to hold db pwds to be created.
 - Websockets integration example.